leon-wbr/nostr-bridge-daemon/README.md

 ## 🚀 The Solution

-**NBD** offers a modular, reusable daemon that collects the hard parts of Nostr connectivity and exposes a clean plugin model for reusable real-world integrations.
+**Dromedary** offers a modular, reusable daemon that collects the hard parts of Nostr connectivity and exposes a clean plugin model for reusable real-world integrations.

-- Runs as a long-lived service managing relay sessions, retries, and filters.
+- Runs as a long-lived service managing routing between all kinds of consumers and publishers.
-- Consolidates events into a shared **event bus** and routing layer.
+- The Nostr component handles relay subscriptions, retries and filters automatically and centrally.
 - Exposes a **typed JS/TS plugin interface** for small, focused modules.

-It is designed for bidirectional connectivity:
+The Component pattern allows for all kinds of flows to be defined:

-- **→ Outbound:** Stream selected events out to email, push, webhook, or analytics pipelines — connecting decentralized data to existing infrastructure.
+- **Publishers** →  Stream selected events out to email, push, webhook, or analytics pipelines — connecting decentralized data to existing infrastructure.
-- **→ Inbound:** Receive input from apps, servers, or other services and publish it back to Nostr as signed events through managed relay sessions.
+- **Consumers** →  Receive input from apps, servers, or other services and publish it back to Nostr as signed events through managed relay sessions.

-Instead of reinventing the Nostr client stack, applications simply implement plugin logic — NBD handles the lower-level mechanics consistently and securely.
+Instead of rewriting custom adapters every time, or opening many different subscriptions, the logic and data can be shared now; more efficiently and at a glance.

 ## 🧱 Initial Milestone

-The first milestone is about establishing a solid, usable foundation — a working daemon, a clean SDK, and a few real-world examples that prove the concept.
+The first milestone focuses on establishing a solid and extensible foundation for Dromedary with a clean plugin model and a set of practical, working components.

-- **Core Runtime** – Implement the essential infrastructure: event bus, plugin loader, and directional model for inbound/outbound connectivity.
-- **Reference Plugins** – Deliver three ready-to-use bridges that demonstrate practical applications:
-  - **Email Bridge** – Trigger notifications from Nostr events.
-  - **Push Bridge** – Forward Nostr activity to mobile or browser channels.
-  - **Webhook Bridge** – Send configurable HTTP requests based on event filters.
-- **Documentation & Examples** – Offer clear quick-start guides, integration patterns, and best practices for extending or self-hosting NBD.
+### Core Runtime

+Build the essential architecture required:

+- **Event Bus** – unified internal pipeline for all messages
+- **Routing DSL** – expressive, chainable from(), transform(), to() routes
+- **Component System** – pluggable endpoints for consuming and producing events
+- **Plugin Loader** – dynamically load user-defined components and routes
+- **Idempotency & Filtering** – opt-in duplicate suppression and message guards

+### Reference Components

+Ship several built-in components that demonstrate how the system works in practice:

+* **Nostr Component** – consume and publish events through managed relay connections
+* **Email Component** – send email notifications or deliver templated outbound messages
+* **Cron Component** – schedule periodic triggers, timers, and automated pipelines

+These components will serve as real-world examples for building integrations using the Dromedary model.

+### Documentation & Examples

+Provide developer-friendly resources:

+- Quick-start templates for defining routes
+- Example integrations (Nostr → Email, Cron → Webhook, etc.)
+- Best practices for designing plugins and components
+- Guides for self-hosting, extending, and customizing Dromedary

-This milestone ensures developers can install NBD, run it, and extend it confidently — turning the abstract idea of “a shared Nostr daemon” into a tangible, working tool.
+This milestone ensures that developers can install Dromedary, configure, extend, and use it in real-world situations – building a community around it that helps maintain it long-term.

 ## 🌍 Why It Matters

-**NBD** provides shared infrastructure that strengthens the Nostr ecosystem and lowers the barrier for integration with existing technologies.
+**Dromedary** provides shared infrastructure that strengthens the Nostr ecosystem and lowers the barrier for integration with existing technologies.

-- **Reduces duplication** — one reliable runtime instead of countless ad-hoc daemons.
-- **Improves reliability** — concentrates proven patterns and operational best practices.
-- **Encourages decentralization** — fully self-hostable; no need to rely on centralized intermediaries.
-- **Accelerates integration** — makes it easy for traditional apps and services to connect with Nostr.
-- **Fosters collaboration** — a common plugin format encourages community-maintained bridges and shared innovation.

 My work with Nostr so far has centered on **helping traditional applications integrate smoothly** — providing developers and users with familiar, plug-and-play solutions that make the protocol more approachable.
 This project continues this effort by offering a simple way to handle data going in *and* out of Nostr.

-While systems like email and push notifications may remain federated for the foreseeable future, NBD empowers developers, users and operators to **self-host** and **automate their own workflows**, maintaining sovereignty while still integrating with the wider ecosystem.
+While systems like email and push notifications likely remain federated for the foreseeable future, Dromedary empowers developers, users and operators to start this process by defining it, **self-hosting** nodes and **automating their own workflows** – to maintain sovereignty while still integrating with the wider ecosystem.

-It also opens the door for **experimentation** — developers can test, publish, or consume Nostr data quickly, without refactoring existing codebases.
+It also opens the door for experimentation — developers can test, publish, or consume Nostr data quickly, without refactoring existing codebases.
 This flexibility will help encourage adoption, improves interoperability, and helps the ecosystem mature organically.

-## 💡 Example Use Cases

-- **Email alerts:** send when specific authors post, when mentions or reactions occur.
-- **Push notifications:** route real-time updates to mobile or desktop devices.
-- **Webhooks:** forward Nostr events to existing infrastructures (billing, CRM, dashboards).
-- **Application sync:** mirror or enrich state between traditional apps and Nostr.
-- **Automation bots:** post or act based on rules and relay events.
+An additional benefit is that Dromedary is not Nostr-exclusive and can be used for a variety of other applications.

 ## 📦 Project Status

 **Stage:** Early design & implementation

-The core architecture and initial milestone scope are defined, and active development is underway on the **runtime**, **plugin API**, and **reference bridges**.
+The core architecture and initial milestone scope are being defined, and active development is underway.
 The project is currently seeking funding to accelerate development and maintenance.

 An application has been submitted to the **OpenSats General Fund**, and additional **individual donations or sponsorships** are welcome to help sustain long-term progress.

 All contributions directly support open, decentralized infrastructure for the Nostr ecosystem.

-**Bitcoin donations:**  `bc1qyfhctlzhf8adcn2fyrxchsnl89qswvcqmfph36`
+**Bitcoin donations:**  `bc1qgjmpgwj4e3sr94axl9mrq7hqj8p8wu36rjdmp5`

+**Lightning donations:** `VJLEAek5HEb5YMuf3Mue5Hvxxth7FHKyUHQQqYGi9bYFH8ghpnGNmdWFHQ2Y3Rbpcn9dMkv3boGSpDA7`

 Feedback, collaboration, and design discussions are encouraged — join the conversation in this repository or reach out via Nostr or GitHub.

 ## 🤝 Get Involved

-- **Developers:** contribute to the core runtime or create new plugins.
+- **Developers:** contribute to the core runtime or create new components and plugins.
 - **Sponsors & Donors:** support development, testing, and long-term maintenance.

-Your involvement helps turn NBD into a shared, reliable foundation for Nostr-connected services.
+Your involvement helps turn Dromedary into a shared, reliable foundation for Nostr-connected services.

 ## 📜 License